huggingface/blog/amused.md

     - predict the masked tokens and only keep a certain percentage of the most confident predictions based on the `N` and mask schedule.
 Mask the remaining ones and pass them off to the U-ViT model
 - pass the final output to the VQGAN decoder to obtain the final image

-As mentioned at the beginning, aMUSEd borrows a lot of similarities from MUSE, a text-to-image model from Google.
+As mentioned at the beginning, aMUSEd borrows a lot of similarities from MUSE.
 However, there are some notable differences:

 - aMUSEd doesn’t follow a cascaded approach for predicting the masked patches, unlike MUSE.
 - Instead of using T5 for text conditioning, CLIP L/14 is used for computing the text embeddings.
-- Following Stable Diffusion XL (SDXL), we provided additional conditioning to the U-ViT, referred to as “micro-conditioning”.
+- Following Stable Diffusion XL (SDXL), additional conditioning, such as image size and cropping, is passed to the U-ViT.
+This is referred to as “micro-conditioning”.

 To learn more about aMUSEd, we recommend reading the technical report here (TODO: link to the report).